 Does your mind ever head straight for what if land?
 Do you have anxious thoughts?

-Here are 5 super effective ways to help you manage your anxiety:
+Here are some tools to help manage anxiety.

 If you are a person of faith, prayer is a great way to get out of your head.
 With prayer you begin to focus on God’s words and destiny for your life and the life of your family.